tonywon89/capstone-project-proposal/README.md

 - [ ] Provide feeds for the user to choose from (MVP)
 - [ ] Provides link to go to feed's website (MVP)
 - [ ] Feeds display recent articles (MVP)

+### Expected Features
-- [ ] Feeds show number of hits (expected feature, but not MVP)
+- [ ] Feeds show number of hits
-- [ ] Categorizes feeds by date (expected feature, but not MVP)
+- [ ] Categorizes feeds by date
-- [ ] Mark article as read once user has clicked on article in feed (expected feature, but not MVP)
+- [ ] Mark article as read once user has clicked on article in feed
 - [ ] Displays time the article was posted ( expected feature but not MVP)
-- [ ] Able to organize collections (expected feature, but not MVP)
+- [ ] Able to organize collections
-- [ ] Able to search for feeds (expected feature, but not MVP)
+- [ ] Able to search for feeds
-- [ ] Have subcategories of feeds (expected feature, but not MVP)
+- [ ] Have subcategories of feeds
-- [ ] Feeds have logos, Users have a profile picture (expected feature, but not MVP)
+- [ ] Feeds have logos, Users have a profile picture
-- [ ] Have a button to save articles to read for later (expected feature, but not MVP)
+- [ ] Have a button to save articles to read for later
-- [ ] User can hide or save articles (expected feature, but not MVP)
+- [ ] User can hide or save articles

+### Bonus Features
-- [ ] User can choose how to display the articles of a feed (bonus feature)
+- [ ] User can choose how to display the articles of a feed
-- [ ] Embed videos for feeds with videos (bonus feature)
+- [ ] Embed videos for feeds with videos
-- [ ] Displays related feeds when displaying articles of a particular feed (bonus feature)
+- [ ] Displays related feeds when displaying articles of a particular feed
-- [ ] User can mark all of the articles of a feed as read all at once (bonus feature)
+- [ ] User can mark all of the articles of a feed as read all at once
-- [ ] User can set preferences (bonus feature)
+- [ ] User can set preferences
-- [ ] User can select a theme for sidebar (bonus feature)
+- [ ] User can select a theme for sidebar
-- [ ] User can share collections through a url (bonus feature)
+- [ ] User can share collections through a url

 ## Design Docs
 * [View Wireframes][views]